Hare: Biology

 Normally a shy animal, the European brown hare changes its behavior in spring, when it can be seen in daytime chasing other hares.
-This appears to be competition between males to attain dominance for breeding.
+This appears to be competition between males (called bucks) to attain dominance for breeding.
 During this spring frenzy, animals of both sexes can be seen "boxing", one hare striking another with its paws.
 This behavior gives rise to the idiom "mad as a March hare".
-This is present not only in intermale competition, but also among females toward males to prevent copulation.
+This is present not only in intermale competition, but also among females (called does) toward males to prevent copulation.

+Hares, like all leporids, have jointed, or kinetic, skulls, unique among mammals.

 Differences from rabbits

 Hares are generally larger than rabbits, with longer ears, and have black markings on their fur.
-Hares, like all leporids, have jointed, or kinetic, skulls, unique among mammals.
 They have 48 chromosomes, while rabbits have 44.
 Hares have not been domesticated, while some rabbits are raised for food and kept as pets.

-Most rabbits live underground in burrows or warrens, while hares live in simple nests above the ground, and usually do not live in groups.
-Hares do not bear their young below ground in a burrow as do other leporids, but rather in a shallow depression or flattened nest of grass called a form.
+Some rabbits live and give birth underground in burrows, with many burrows in an area forming a warren.
+Other rabbits and hares live and give birth in simple forms (shallow depression or flattened nest of grass) above the ground.
+Hares usually do not live in groups.
 Young hares are adapted to the lack of physical protection, relative to that afforded by a burrow, by being born fully furred and with eyes open.
 They are hence precocial, able to fend for themselves soon after birth.
 By contrast, rabbits are altricial, being born blind and hairless.

+Diet

+Easily digestible food is processed in the gastrointestinal tract, expelling the waste as regular feces.
+For nutrients that are harder to extract, hares, like all lagomorphs, ferment fiber in the cecum and expel the mass as cecotropes, which they ingest again, a practice called cecotrophy or refection.
+The cecotropes are absorbed in the small intestine to use the nutrients.

+Habitat

+Hares can be found in a wide variety of habitats, ranging from desert environments and arctic tundra to temperate grasslands, forests, swamps, mountains, and tropical regions.
+Some hares such as the snowshoe hare may change their fur color to better hide as the seasons change.
+The adaptability of the European hare to different environments has led to it becoming an invasive species in regions where it is newly introduced.